article banner

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { // the new job replaces one from parent delay(1000) println("Text 1") } launch(job) { // the new job replaces one from parent delay(2000) println("Text 2") } job.children.forEach { it.join() } } // (1 sec) // Text 1 // (1 sec) // Text 2 //sampleEnd

-Job() is an example of fake constructor pattern1.
+Job() is an example of the fake constructor pattern1.
 At first, you might think that you're calling a constructor of Job, but you might then realize that Job is an interface, and interfaces cannot have constructors.
-The reality is that it is a simple function that looks like a constructor.
+The reality is that Job is a simple function that looks like a constructor.
 Moreover, the actual type returned by this function is not a Job but its subinterface CompletableJob.

 public fun Job(parent: Job? = null): CompletableJob